aronsky/esphome-components/components/ble_adv_controller/README.md

     # just setup this value to 0, then test your lamp by decreasing the brightness percent by percent.
     # when it switches off, you have the min_brightness to setup here.
     # Default to 1%
+    # Can be configured dynamically in HA directly, device 'Configuration' section, "Min Brightness".
     min_brightness: 1%
     # constant_brightness (default to false): the natural white is usually brighter than the cold or warm color
     # if you setup constant_brightness to true, the natural white will have same brightness than cold and warm ones